tsmanner/cppdigraph/README.md

     cd build
     cmake ..
     make
+    make install

 Once the test environment is compiled, you can run them with `ctest`.
   Tests are registered in `test/CMakeLists.txt` using the `add_test` directive.
   To see the stdout of the tests as they run, use `ctest -V`.